Pease Press Trail Maps

 double-sided, paper, $7.95, waterproof paper, $10.95

 Point Reyes National Seashore: This is another example of Dave's careful attention to detail, and he sensibly cuts up this vast landscape into north and south halves (front and back) - the south half where all the trails are, the north half where the cow and elk are, plus Tomales Point (its own inset) and Point Reyes proper.
+I like it better than mine.

 double-sided, paper, $7.95, waterproof paper, $10.95